laMarciana/fluidizer/README.md

     fluid-y($line-height, $height, $padding, $border, $margin, $rfs)

-As in the `em()` function, you can provide each argument in pixel or baseline units, and they can be as well a string to manually force something or false to don't set them.
+As in the `em()` function, you can provide each argument in pixel or baseline units, and they can be as well a string to manually force something or `nil` to don't set them.
 For `$padding`, `$border` and `$margin`, they can be just one value that will be used both for top and bottom values, or a list of two values, being the first one used for the top property and the second one for the bottom property.

 Here they are some examples: